May 25, 2026

 The organizations that outperform over the next few years won't necessarily be the ones with the most capital.

-They'll be the ones that put the right leadership in place quickly when it matters most.
+They'll be the ones who put the right leadership in place quickly when it matters most.

 A delayed commercial launch.
 An overstretched executive team.
 A vacant C-suite seat during a regulatory milestone or acquisition integration.